chumomega/hackattack2018/README.md

 # HOW TO EJS
-    create new html files with .ejs extension express will read files from the views directory and .ejs ending does not need to be added when routing allows us to include embedded javascript in our html
+    create new html files with .ejs extension express will read files from the views directory and .ejs ending does not need to be added when routing allows us to include embedded javascript in our html.